bcoles/kasld/docs/usage.md

 | `Search space` | how many placements remain, against the set the row narrows — a `guaranteed` row against the window the kernel randomized over, a `likely` row against the `guaranteed` count above it.
 Reported whether or not evidence narrowed it, so a baseline run states the size of the problem; the denominator is dropped when nothing narrowed, leaving the bare total. `-` means no window is modelled for the quantity, which is the only thing that withholds the figure |
 | `Align` | the grid the candidates sit on, which is what reconciles the count with the range |

+The `likely` basis is deliberately conservative — "may be wrong" is a worst-case caveat, not a coin toss.
+KASLD is build-agnostic: it never trusts a version string or fingerprint to pin a base, so a signal that *would* fix the base on a specific build — a leaked symbol pointer read as the base (e.g. `perf_event_open`), a matched compile-time default — is still held below the sound floor to `likely`, because the engine cannot assume it is looking at that build.
+Against a **known target** (known hardware, known kernel and configuration) those *deterministic* likely results are in practice effectively certain; the genuinely probabilistic part is the hardware side channels (`prefetch`, `entrybleed`, …), whose success varies from run to run.
+So a `likely` row is a floor on confidence, read together with the source that produced it: a parsed leak is near-certain on a known target;
+a timing oracle is the part that can miss.

 Every quantity the architecture randomizes gets a row whether or not the engine bounded it, so the set of rows is a property of the machine rather than of the run — rows do not appear and vanish between boots.
 A row the engine never